fbpx

 How Does UV Light Affect Bromine?

-UV light can be used for disinfection and combined chlorine removal.
-However, it can also destroy free chlorine in water.
+UV light is used for disinfection and combined chlorine removal.
+However, UV light has the potential to also destroy free chlorine in water.
 UV kills most organisms with the right light intensity and exposure time.
-It doesn’t oxidize swimmer waste and organic contaminants and is only effective within a few inches of the bulb.
+UV light does not oxidize swimmer waste and organic contaminants.
+Additionally, its effectiveness is limited to a short distance, that is within a few inches from the bulb.

 What are the Uses of UV Systems in Pools?

 UV systems are often installed in pools to reduce chloramines and combined chlorine, decrease the amount of chlorine use, and destroy or control organisms that are resistant to EPA-approved sanitizers.
 UV systems in pools serve multiple purposes.
 They are primarily used to reduce the presence of chloramines and combined chlorine in the water.
-Chloramines are formed when free chlorine reacts with ammonia and can cause a foul smell and act as body irritants.
-By reducing these, UV systems help to improve the overall quality of the pool water.
-Additionally, UV systems can decrease the amount of chlorine used in the pool, making the water safer and more comfortable for swimmers.
-Another significant use of UV systems is to destroy or control organisms that are resistant to sanitizers approved by the Environmental Protection Agency (EPA).
+Chloramines are formed when free chlorine reacts with ammonia.
+This combination causes an unpleasant smell and acts as body irritant.
+By reducing chloramines, UV systems improve the overall quality of the pool water.
+Additionally, UV systems decrease the amount of chlorine used in the pool, making the water safer and more comfortable for swimmers.
+Another significant use of UV systems is to neutralize or control organisms that are resistant to sanitizers approved by the Environmental Protection Agency (EPA).
 This includes bacteria, viruses, and parasites like Cryptosporidium and Giardia.
-UV systems disinfect the water by inactivating these pathogens with high energy.
+UV systems disinfect the water by using high energy to inactivate these pathogens.

 Posted